Skip to main content

 • rules/library-guidelines.md: stack requirements and usage rules, rendered from the schema.

 • system.md: high-level installation instructions and design philosophy.
-This file is preserved across publishes, meaning that Lovable does not regenerate it from the schema.
+This file is preserved across releases, meaning that Lovable does not regenerate it from the schema.

 You can edit system.md through the Knowledge tab in the project settings or by chatting with Lovable directly.
-The other files are regenerated on every publish.
+The other files are regenerated on every release.

 How design systems are applied to projects